snowplow-archive/snowplow.github.com/_posts/2016-08-15-snowplow-android-tracker-0.6.0-released.md

 category: Releases
 ---

 We are pleased to announce the release of the [Snowplow Android Tracker][repo] version 0.6.0.
 The Tracker has undergone a great deal of refactoring to end up with a re-unified library.
-We have also added the first round of automated event tracking in the form of uncaught exceptions and lifecycle events.
+We have also added the first round of automated event tracking in the form of uncaught exceptions and lifecycle events!

 This release post will cover the following topics: